-Vascular medicine is a nonoperative, medical approach to diagnosing and treating vascular disorders, including diseases of the veins and arteries.
+Vascular medicine is a nonsurgical approach to diagnosing and treating diseases of the veins and arteries.

-- Vasospastic disorders, including Raynaud’s phenomenon and acrocyanosis
+- Vasospastic disorders, including Raynaud’s disease and acrocyanosis.

 - Fibromuscular dysplasia

 - Inflamed blood vessel diseases, such as Takayasu’s and giant cell arteritis.

 Thrombosis Clinic at UPMC Hamot Heart and Vascular Institute